meenalbhatia28/meenalbhatia28.github.io/README.md

 **Enable GitHub Pages**

-1. Click on the Settings tab located on left side of screen.
+1. Click on the "Settings" tab located on top of screen.

 ![A GIF showing step 4](https://github.com/meenalbhatia28/meenalbhatia28.github.io/blob/gh-pages/images/GOTOSETTINGS5.gif)

-2. Click on the "Pages" tab under "Code and automation" on the left side of the screen.
+2. Click on "Pages" tab under "Code and automation" present on left side of the screen.

 ![A GIF showing step 4](https://github.com/meenalbhatia28/meenalbhatia28.github.io/blob/gh-pages/images/go_to_pages_new.gif)

-3. Under "Branch" select "gh-pages" so as to publish your website.
+3. Under "Branch" select "gh-pages" so as to publish your website.Don't forget to click "save".

 ![A GIF showing step 4](https://github.com/meenalbhatia28/meenalbhatia28.github.io/blob/gh-pages/images/root_setting7.gif)

 ### Customizing your Website